-The Group's credit risk primarily arises from cash and cash equivalents, restricted cash and term deposit, trade receivables, loan receivables, receivables from online payment platforms, term deposits and short-term investments.
+The Group's credit risk primarily arises from cash and cash equivalents, restricted cash and term deposits, trade receivables, loan receivables, receivables from online payment platforms, term deposits and short-term investments.
 The carrying amounts of these financial instruments represent the maximum amount of loss due to credit risk.

-The Group places its cash, cash equivalents and restricted cash and term deposit, term deposits and short-term investments in the reputable financial institutions with high credit quality.
+The Group places its cash and cash equivalents, restricted cash and term deposits, and term deposits and short-term investments in the reputable financial institutions with high credit quality.